Kanban

 In other words, with conventional, outdated and centralized production control, a high level of stockpiling is necessary.
 This not only ties up capital, but is also associated with high storage costs and reduces a company's options for action in the event of "unforeseen" events.

-The Kanban method is suitable for optimizing the procurement of relevant individual parts and making it possible to procure them practically "on demand".
+The Kanban method is suitable for optimizing the procurement of relevant individual parts and purchasing them practically "on demand".
 In practice, a distinction can be made between different Kanban systems, which we describe in more detail in the next paragraph.

 Kanban systems in practice: the distinction between transportation and procurement